You will measure the performance of two different programs each on two

 two computers you will use are not variants of the MIPS architecture,

-III, which we have in most of our lab computers.
-Be sure to
+processor, which we have in our lab computers.
+The other is the AMD

 It would be unreasonable for me to expect you to learn Intel's assembly language after having just struggled with MIPS's.
 So instead, you'll use a different approach: writing the programs in C and compiling them with the gcc compiler.
 I'll have you look at the assembly language output produced by the compiler so that you can see the difference between the two versions, but it is much easier to read an unfamiliar assembly language than to write it.

 I have written the first version of the program, which jumps to a label.
 It is in the loop.c file linked from the web version of this lab handout.
 In order to use the cycle counter, it makes use of a second file, cyccounter.h, which is also on the web.
 You will need to download copies of these two files into your own directory.

 To compile this program using gcc, you can use the following two commands:

 gcc -O -S loop.c gcc -o loop loop.sThe first command compiles the C program loop.c and stops at assembly language (that is what the -S option does).
 This assembly language version is left in the file loop.s.
 The -O option says that the compiler should "optimize" the program, in other words, take the time to do a good job of compiling.
 The second command says to compile (actually assemble) the loop.s assembly language program the rest of the way to an executable machine language program, which it should put in the output file loop.
 (The -o option just says that what follows it is the output file.)